CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/data/icassp2024_data_overview.md

 ### Music

 The main training database is the MUSDB18-HQ, which has 100 training songs.
-Teams can split the training dataset into train and development sets as better suits them.
-However, we recommend using the MUSDB18 proposed split which split the data into 86 songs for training and 14 songs for validation.
+We recommend using the MUSDB18 standard which divides the data into 86 songs for training and [14 songs for validation](./icassp2024_tracks_details#1-recommended-validation-set).
-The list of the 14 recommended validation tracks can be found [here](./icassp2024_tracks_details#1-recommended-validation-set)

 Teams can supplement the training and validation data using the following resources: